RelationshusetGekko/adminsite/README.markdown

 3 steps install
 ===============
-1. Add this in your environment.rb:
+1. Add this in your Gemfile:

-    `config.gem 'adminsite'`
+    gem 'adminsite'

 2. Run

-    `./script/generate adminsite`
+    rails generate adminsite

 3. There is no 3
 You are ready to go!